Hours and Info

 Chipmunk Chatter Trail: 0.6 miles

-A paved multi-use trail located at the end of the parking lot on the exterior of the gardens.
+A paved multiuse trail located at the end of the parking lot on the exterior of the gardens.

 Domesticated dogs and cats are not permitted at Inniswood anywhere beyond the parking lot, except on the Chipmunk Chatter Trail on the exterior of the gardens (see above).
-Pets shall be on a leash no longer than six feet.
+Pets shall be on a leash no longer than 6 feet.

-The former home of sisters, Grace and Mary Innis, is the site for education programs, staff offices, and has a non-lending horticulture library.
+The former home of sisters, Grace and Mary Innis, Innis House is the site for education programs, staff offices, and has a non-lending horticulture library.
 Work of local artists is featured in the main room on a monthly basis.
 Public restrooms are located outside of Innis House on the main grounds.
 Open Tuesday through Friday, 8am to 4:30pm and from 11am to 4pm on Saturday and Sunday.

 Get Outside, It’s Your Nature!